Skip to main content

 • a diagnosis is unclear

-• treatment is not helping to control your symptoms
+• treatment does not control your symptoms

 Content supplied by the NHS and adapted for Ireland by the HSE